When the Document Takes Effect

 A mental health care power of attorney is effective when it is executed and remains in effect until it is revoked by the principal pursuant to section 36-3285 or by court order.

-After admission, the facility must review the principal's condition and the appropriateness of the placement at least once every 30 days.
-The agent may participate in each review, and should do so in person when possible.
-These ongoing reviews prevent situations where a patient remains in a facility longer than medically necessary.
+After admission, the facility must review the principal's condition at least every 30 days.
+The agent may take part in each review and should do so in person when possible.